 Your event budget is very important and sometimes, you just don’t have room for an additional 25% costs for your event!
 Sometimes, you are required to use the in-house AV company, and sometimes, you can bring your own third-party provider.
 And we are here to help you navigate those decisions!
 And the good news is that this very same logic can be also applied to other vendors, such as event catering.

-Option 1: Venues with NO in-house AV company
+Option 1: Venues With NO In-House AV Company

-These venues are typically small or very “non-traditional” so therefore they set their own rules.
+These venues are typically small or very “non-traditional”, so therefore they set their own rules.
 The easiest way to see if they require you to work with one company is to simply ask.
-For most small and non-traditional venues they will say no and then make sure you include your vendor early in the conversation so the venue knows you are working with a trustworthy provider.
+Most such venues will say no. If that’s the case, you have to make sure you include your vendor in the conversation early, so the venue knows you are working with a trustworthy provider.

-More often than not, venues now include an in-house AV companies.
+More often than not, venues now come with in-house AV companies.
 This is because most events require some sort of AV needs, and by partnering with a company, the venue can enjoy additional revenue sources.
 As we’ve stated before, in-house companies can be great if you have never sourced an AV company before.
 However, there are always other options.
-Similar to venues from option 1, before you sign your contract and early on in your selection process it is important to ask the simple question if they require you to use their in-house AV company.
+Similar to venues from option 1, it’s important to ask some questions early on in your venue selection process and most importantly, before signing your contract.
+Ask them whether you absolutely need to use their in-house AV company.

 Venues may “suggest” using their AV company.
 That’s when you must ask them to clarify: “Am I contractually required to use this company?”
 Remember, sometimes a hotel is financially obligated to sell the in-house AV over allowing you to bring in your own AV company.
 They’re losing money otherwise!
 Unfortunately, this is where a lot of used car salesman techniques are applied to confuse and trick clients into using the in-house AV company.